Women's Studies

 • Maintain a 2.0 overall UF GPA and a 2.5 critical-tracking GPA

-• Complete four Women’s Studies courses by the fifth semester; at least two of them must be 3000-level or above.
-WST 3015 is required (WST 2611 or WST 2612 can allow progression to semester 6, if necessary); students should take WST 3015 by semester 4.
+• Complete three Women’s Studies courses by the fifth semester; at least one of which must be 3000-level or above.
+WST 3015 is recommended.

 • Completing at least one Category A, B, or C class by semester 5 is highly recommended.